-The patellar tendon connects the kneecap to the shin bone.
+The patella tendon connects the kneecap to the shin bone.
 A partial rupture of this tendon is often from a jumping or explosive load on the tendon.

-Patellar tendon ruptures are extremely painful and may be accompanied with an audible 'pop' at the time of injury.
+Patella tendon ruptures are extremely painful and may be accompanied by an audible 'pop' at the time of injury.
 There will be swelling of the knee, particularly at the bottom of the knee over the tendon.
 The athlete will be unable to put weight on the knee or hold the knee in a straightened position.

-The patella tendon is prone to rupturing in individuals with a history of patellar tendon injury such as jumpers knee or degeneration due to age.
-Injuries of this type serve to weaken the patella tendon and in the event of strong eccentric quadriceps contraction which is where the muscle contracts while it lengthens such as landing from jump, the patella tendon may snap or rupture most commonly at the lower end of the patella.
+The patella tendon is prone to rupturing in individuals with a history of patella tendon injuries such as jumpers knee or degeneration due to age.
+Injuries of this type serve to weaken the patella tendon and in the event of strong eccentric quadriceps contraction which is where the muscle contracts while it lengthens such as landing from a jump, the patella tendon may snap or rupture most commonly at the lower end of the patella.

 Corticosteroid injections given to address the inflammation seen in jumpers knee type injuries are also known to increase the risk of a patella tendon rupture.